niplav/site/two_people_on_a_planet.md

 * Leave footprints on the ground

-Both lack all other abilities, including (but not limited to) creating new technology, communicating when they are out of sight (no fireworks, launching spaceships etc.).
+Both lack all other abilities, including (but not limited to) creating new technology and communicating when they are out of sight (no fireworks, launching spaceships etc.).

 Both people are typical, but had no opportunity to communicate with